Bobby & Sonny - the Osborne Brothers

 best show is

-Reno’s Music
+Reno’s Old

-Festival.
+Time Music.
 Don Reno &

 Red Smiley were among the first generation of bluegrass pioneers.